Gauldry: Morison Duncan Hall

 The Morison Duncan Hall is a village hall which stands in the west end of the village.
 It was erected in 1897 by Mrs Anstruther-Duncan to commemorate her late mother, Mrs Morison-Duncan, who had died three years prior and who, during her life, had wished for such a construction to take place.
 The hall was built on the Jubilee Recreation Ground which was gifted to the village by Mrs Morison-Duncan as a public park in 1887 in celebration of Queen Victoria's Golden Jubilee.
 The hall stands on the west end of this ground with the rest of the ground remaining a park today.

 The hall was built for use as a village hall and reading room with a stage built in the east end to accommodate lectures and concerts.
 Bedrooms, parlours, and a kitchen were included in the construction with a caretaker's house also included in the north wing.
 In the original construction, a movable slide in the main hall was present to allow the room to be partitioned.
 The architect of the hall was Mr James Ritchie, an architect based in Perth.
 The hall continues to be used today as a village hall and on Wednesdays it operates as a pop-up post office.

 Battle Law

 To the west periphery of Gauldry lies an area known historically as Battle Law.
 This area takes its name from a medieval battle which, according to local legend, took place there.

-The legend states that in the end of the tenth century, during the period of Scandinavian conquest across parts of Scotland, Viking ships appeared in the River Tay.
+The legend states that in the end of the tenth century, during the period of Scandinavian conquest across parts of Scotland, Danes appeared in their ships in the River Tay.
 After being defeated in battle further west at the village of Luncarty, one group of the retreating Vikings appeared near the western edge of Gauldry.
 Here they engaged in battle with Pictish forces and, upon being defeated by the Picts, they are said to have retreated to their boats for refuge.